Let’s create the BOND between you and your tenant!

 A rental bond is a security deposit that a tenant pays at the start of a tenancy which is then lodged with the relevant state government agency.
 The bond plays a role in providing peace of mind for a landlord and providing a financial penalty to deter tenants from behaving badly.
 As a result, it is incredibly important that there is a bond in place at the beginning of every tenancy.

-Each state has different rules and regulations regarding bonds, but we are here to guide you through this process.
+The bond lodgement process is different in each state as there are different rules and regulations regarding bonds.
+We are here to guide you through this process.

 How Do I Lodge a Bond For My Property?

 1. Collect the money from your tenant.
 Visit our blog for more information on How To Collect Rental Payments From Your Tenant.

 2. Follow the specific procedure required by your state government agency (specific details for each state can be found below)

 3. Send the bond along with the required forms to your government agency